CosmicScale/PSBBN-Definitive-English-Patch/README.md

 </details>

 # User Guide
-The PSBBN Definitive Patch scripts are essential for unlocking all the new features exclusive to version 2.0 and above.
-The scripts require an x86-64 processor and a 64-bit operating system.
+The PSBBN Definitive Patch script is essential for unlocking all the new features exclusive to version 2.0 and above.
+The script require an x86-64 processor and a 64-bit operating system.
 ARM-based systems, including Apple Silicon, are not supported.

-PSBBN requires a Fat PS2 console (**SCPH-3000x to SCPH-500xx**) with an expansion bay and an [official Sony Network Adapter](#known-issueslimitations-of-psbbn).
+PSBBN requires a Fat PS2 console (**SCPH-3000x to SCPH-500xx**) with an expansion bay and an [official Sony Network Adapter](#known-issues).

 It is also compatible with the PS2 Slim **SCPH-700xx** model with an [IDE Resurrector](https://gusse.in/shop/ps2-modding-parts/ide-resurrector-origami-v0-7-flex-cable-for-ps2-slim-spch700xx/) or similar hardware mod and **SCPH-10000 to SCPH-18000** models with an official external HDD enclosure, as long as the drive in the enclosure has been replaced with one that is 200 GB or larger.
 [Additional setup is required for these consoles](#early-scph-10000–18000-and-slim-scph-700xx-consoles).

 For expansion bay type consoles, I would highly recommend using a **Kaico or BitFunx IDE to SATA Upgrade Kit**

-You also require a HDD/SSD for your PS2 that is larger than 200 GB, ideally 500 GB or larger.
+You also require a HDD/SSD for your PS2 that is at least 200 GB, ideally 500 GB to 2 TB.
 A SATA SSD is also highly recommended.
 The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
 You can connect the HDD/SSD to your PC either directly via SATA or using a USB adapter.

 ### Installing on Linux
 Debian-based distributions using `apt`, Arch-based distributions using `pacman`, and Fedora-based distributions using `dnf` are supported.